kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/dev_environment.md

 ```

 If you have more than one version of Python installed, you may need to replace `python3` with a specific version number (e.g., `python{{ recent_python_version }}`)

+We recommend avoiding recently released version of Python (i.e., versions that have a ".0" or ".1" micro version number, like e.g., 3.14.0).
+This is because the tools needed to support Python on macOS often lag usually aren't available for recently released stable Python versions.

+{% block prerequisites_macos %}

 {% endblock %}